cowprotocol/services/.github/pull_request_template.md

 # Acceptance tests
 - [ ] API change?
 Did we notify the stakeholders (frontend, solvers, ..)?
 - [ ] API change?
 Did we update the OpenApi (autopilot, orderbook, driver)?
 - [ ] DB change?
-Updated DB readme?
+Did we update DB readme?

 # Changes
 <!-- List of detailed changes (how the change is accomplished) -->